Moving Forward After Tragedy: PTSD in Teens and Trauma Resolution

 A single traumatic event is called an “acute trauma.”
 An acute trauma can lead to traumatic stress and post-traumatic stress disorder (PTSD).
 Traumatic stress can last days, weeks, or months following the event.

 Additionally, a traumatic event is typically an event that results in or threatens death or injury.
 Moreover, experts define tragedy as an event or circumstance that creates intense distress or sadness.
+PTSD in teens comes in many forms.

 “Over the course of even a brief event, a child or adolescent may go through a variety of complicated sensations, thoughts, feelings, and physical responses that are frightening in and of themselves and contribute to [their] sense of being overwhelmed.”